Reference

 The protocols for the two interfaces should correspond to each other and to the FEC scheme.
 For example, if ROC_FEC_ENCODING_RS8M is used, the protocols should be ROC_PROTO_RTP_RS8M_SOURCE and ROC_PROTO_RS8M_REPAIR.

-Receiver creates a session object for every sender connected to it.
-Sessions can appear and disappear at any time.
-Multiple sessions can be active at the same time.
+Receiver creates a connection object for every sender connected to it.
+Connections can appear and disappear at any time.
+Multiple connections can be active at the same time.

-A session is created automatically on the reception of the first packet from a new address and destroyed when there are no packets during a timeout.
-A session is also destroyed on other events like a large latency underrun or overrun or broken playback, but if the sender continues to send packets, it will be created again shortly.
+Connection is created automatically on the reception of the first packet from a new sender, and terminated when there are no packets during a timeout.
+Connection can also be terminated on other events like a large latency underrun or overrun or continous stuttering, but if the sender continues to send packets, connection will be created again shortly.

 Mixing

-Receiver mixes audio streams from all currently active sessions into a single output stream.
+Receiver mixes audio streams from all currently active connections into a single output stream.

-The output stream continues no matter how much active sessions there are at the moment.
-In particular, if there are no sessions, the receiver produces a stream with all zeros.
+The output stream continues no matter how much active connections there are at the moment.
+In particular, if there are no connections, the receiver produces a stream with all zeros.

 Clock source